EVAL-ADRV904x

 Recommendations

 People who follow the flow that is outlined, have a much better experience with things.
 However, like many things, documentation is never as complete as it should be.
-If you have any questions, feel free to ask on our EngineerZone forums, but before that, please make sure you read our documentation thoroughly.
+If you have any questions, check the Help and Support section at the bottom of the page.

 To better understand the ADRV9040 / ADRV9044, we recommend to use the EVAL-ADRV904x evaluation board.